Lowndes County School District (Georgia)

 The Lowndes County School District is a public school district in Lowndes County, Georgia, United States, based in Valdosta.

-It serves the communities of Clyattville, Dasher, Hahira, Lake Park, Moody Air Force Base, Naylor, Remerton, and Valdosta.
+The district includes areas outside of the Valdosta city limits.
+The district includes the following municipalities: Dasher, Hahira, Lake Park, and Remerton, as well as the following census-designated places: Bemiss, Clyattville, Moody AFB, and Naylor.

 Schools

 The Lowndes County School District has seven elementary schools, three middle schools, and one high school.